-- First and foremost, you do not have to wear any special safari clothes.
-The majority of time on safari is spent in a vehicle where clothes choice does not matter much.
+- First and foremost, you do not have to wear special safari clothes.
+Most time on safari is spent in a vehicle where clothes choice does not matter much.

 - Don’t wear animal prints or some ridiculous getup.
 You’re not bushwacking through the African jungle.
 This isn’t Jumanji.
-You’ll spend the majority of your time in the back of a vehicle.
-So, wear comfortable clothes that will not stain from dirt, offer sun protection, and are comfortable from the heat or cold.
+You’ll spend most of your time in the back of a vehicle.
+So, wear comfortable clothes that will not stain by dirt, offer sun protection, and are comfortable from the heat or cold.

 - DO NOT wear blue in Eastern Africa.
-The color blue attracts the Tsetse fly, and this is not a myth.
+Blue attracts the Tsetse fly, which is not a myth.

 - Don’t overpack.
-You only need a handful of shirts and pants.
-You are in the African bush, there is no need for multiple wardrobe changes.
+You only need a handful of safari shirts and safari pants.
+You are in the African bush.
+There is no need for multiple wardrobe changes.
 However, it goes without saying to always pack ample underwear and socks.

-- A good pair of sunglasses will save your eyes from staring at landscapes all day.
+- Good sunglasses will save your eyes from staring at landscapes all day.

 - Make sure to pack in layers.
 It will go from cold in the morning to hot at night and then back to evening time.

 - Bring a light rain jacket, depending on the season.
 Most Safari companies and lodges come prepared in this aspect and will provide their guests with nice thick ponchos, but if you’re doing it on your don’t forget a rain jacket.